sarahgolon1/lab03/README.md

 ## How many parameters does the following constructor have, and what are their types?
 ```
 public Book(String title, double price)

+This has two parameters.
+The first is of type "String" and the other is of type "double"
 ```
 ## Can you guess what types some of the `Book` class’s fields might be, from the parameters in its constructor?
 Can you assume anything about the names of its fields?

+Some of the fields might be the title and author, which would be of string type.
+Number of pages would be of int type.

 ## Suppose that the class `Pet` has a field called `name` that is of the type `String`.
 Write an assignment statement in the body of the following constructor so that the `name` field will be initialized with the value of the constructor’s parameter.
 ```
 public Pet(String petsName)
 {
+name=petsName;
 }
 ```
 ## The following object creation will result in the constructor of the `Date` class being called.
 Can you write the constructor’s header?
 ```
 new Date("March", 23, 1861)
 ```

 Try to give meaningful names to the parameters.

+private Date(String month, int day, int year)